Am I Required by Law to

 In the United States, for radio communications purposes in the marine mobile bands, the FCC and the USCG breaks down radio station requirements by class of vessel.
 Currently there are (2) classes: "Compulsory Equipped" and "Voluntary Equipped."

 So what are Compulsory Equipped and Voluntary Equipped vessels?
-Actually, this is pretty easy to figure out: There are (7) instances that would require you by law to carry a marine radio onboard making you a Compulsory Equipped vessel and requiring you to have a licensed radio station.
+Actually, this is one of the easiest FCC rules to figure out: In Short, if you are required by law to carry a radio onboard your vessel, you are Compulsory Equipped.
+There are (7) instances that would require you by law to carry a marine radio onboard and requiring you to have a licensed radio station.

 If none of these (7) items are pertinent to your vessel, you are not required by law to carry a radio onboard.